-Reviewers will review the use of animals proposed in any application against the NC3Rs guidance and report any concerns in respect of these applications to their panel Chair or Academy staff.
-The Academy reserves the right to require additional information or send it to additional independent experts for review.
+Reviewers will assess the use of animals proposed in any application against the NC3Rs guidance and report any concerns in respect of these applications to their panel Chair or Academy staff.
+The Academy reserves the right to require additional information, evidence or to send details of the proposal to additional independent experts for review.